 It was jazz that brought Heidi home to Denver.
 She chose to continue her music education by attending Lamont School of Music, where she earned her Bachelor’s degree with a double major of music and international studies.

-Today, she sings with the Colorado Jazz Repertory Orchestra and with a group called Nice Work, which recently broadcast from the Phyllis A. Greer performance studio.
+Today, she sings with the Colorado Jazz Repertory Orchestra and with a group called Nice Work, which was broadcast from the Phyllis A. Greer performance studio.
 She and Wil Swindler are developing a group called Schmidt & Swindler Quintet.
 She sings at Caffe Sole, the St. Julien, Nissi’s, the Boulderado, the Muse, and at private events.
 At CU Denver, she is teaching individual lessons and directing a vocal ensemble.
 She is on the faculty at Red Rocks Community College and is the choral director at her church.

 Heidi Schmidt is a delight to listen to in any setting.
 You can hear her on the Nice Work Jazz Combo CD “Pathways Session” and on two recordings with the CJRO.
 Watch for her and get out there to listen!